Laith-lab/Laith-lab/README.md

 }
 ```

-- I'm a guy that loves to code, mess with hardware, and everything to do with computers
+- I'm a guy that loves to code and everything to do with computers
 - I love everything Linux and FOSS
 - Currently dual booting Arch Linux and Windows
 - Vim user
-- I code in java, python, C and Rust
+- I code mainly in java, C, Assembly, and Rust
-- Tobey Maguire >> any other spiderman
+- I'm also interested embedded systems and low-level programming.
 --------------------------------------------
-# Things I use!
+# Things I use

 ### Browsers
 ![Firefox](https://img.shields.io/badge/Firefox-FF7139?style=for-the-badge&logo=Firefox-Browser&logoColor=white)